 Ann was an active member of the Rocky Mount branch, and was president of AAUW NC 1980-82.
-She served the Association as Director of the Program and Policy Department, and at the time of her death she was Legislative Director of AAUW.
-The Association Board established a Fellowship in her memory in 1996.
+She served on the Association Public Policy Committee 1985-89, and at the time of her death she was serving on the AAUW staff as Legislative Director.
+The Educational Foundation Board established a Fellowship in her memory in 1996.
 Since then, it has grown to about \$40,000, still short of the \$100,000 needed to fund a fellowship.
 AAUW NC branches are encouraged to designate some of their EF contributions to this Fellowship.

-From the October 2004 AAUW Poughkeepsie Newsletter.
+From the October 2004 AAUW Poughkeepsie Newsletter

-PUBIC POLICY- A BIT OF AAUW HISTORY
+PUBLIC POLICY- A BIT OF AAUW HISTORY